The Vermont Statutes Online

 Subchapter 001 : GENERAL PROVISIONS(Cite as: 30 V.S.A. § 8010)

 (a) A customer may install and operate a net metering system in accordance with this section and the rules adopted under this section.

-(c) In accordance with this section, the Board shall adopt and implement rules that govern the installation and operation of net metering systems.
+(c) In accordance with this section, the Commission shall adopt and implement rules that govern the installation and operation of net metering systems.

 (1) The rules shall establish and maintain a net metering program that:

 (A) advances the goals and total renewables targets of this chapter and the goals of 10 V.S.A. § 578 (greenhouse gas reduction) and is consistent with the criteria of subsection 248(b) of this title;

 (B) achieves a level of deployment that is consistent with the recommendations of the Electrical Energy and Comprehensive Energy Plans under sections 202 and 202b of this title, unless the Commission determines that this level is inconsistent with the goals and targets identified in subdivision (1)(A) of this subsection.
 Under this subdivision (B), the Commission shall consider the Plans most recently issued at the time the Commission adopts or amends the rules;

 (C) to the extent feasible, ensures that net metering does not shift costs included in each retail electricity provider's revenue requirement between net metering customers and other customers;

 (D) accounts for all costs and benefits of net metering, including the potential for net metering to contribute toward relieving supply constraints in the transmission and distribution systems and to reduce consumption of fossil fuels for heating and transportation;